How to Configure Virtual Network Editor in VMware Workstation

 How to Use VMware’s Network Editor to Design More Complex Networks

 VM Workstation/Player is a very advanced virtualization program developed by VMware.
-With the VMware virtualization program, you need to better use its tools to design more advanced network projects.
+With the VMware virtualization program, you need to use its tools better to design more advanced network projects.

-What is Virtual Network Editor?
+What is the Virtual Network Editor?
 It is the VMware network configuration program used to configure the advanced network settings of multiple VMs.

 When you install VMware software on your computer, the virtual network card configuration program is also installed.
 And by default, 3 virtual network adapters are added to the Network Connections section of your computer.
 These adapters are called VMnet.